SaipakhooHooia/wehelp_homework/homework_week5/README.md

 **Use SELECT, SQL Aggregation Functions with JOIN statement, get the average like count of messages GROUP BY sender username.**
 ```
+USE website
-SELECT AVG(message.like_count) AS average_likes, member.name AS sender_name
+SELECT message.member_id, member.username AS sender_username, AVG(message.like_count) AS avg_like_count
-FROM website.message
+FROM message
-JOIN website.member ON message.member_id = member.id
+JOIN member ON message.member_id = member.id
-GROUP BY sender_name;
+GROUP BY message.member_id;
 ```
 ![Result](/homework_week5/pic/join_group_by.png)